PacificBiosciences/pb-assembly/README.md

 # Overview

-FALCON and FALCON-Unzip are de novo genome assemblers for PacBio long reads, also known as single-molecule real-time (SMRT) sequences.
+FALCON and FALCON-Unzip are *de novo* genome assemblers for PacBio long reads, also known as Single-Molecule Real-Time (SMRT) sequences.
 FALCON is a diploid-aware assembler which follows the hierarchical genome assembly process (HGAP) and is optimized for large genome assembly (e.g. non-microbial).
-FALCON produces a set of primary contigs (a-contigs), which represent divergent allelic variants.
+FALCON produces a set of primary contigs (p-contigs) as the primary assembly and a set of alternate contigs (a-contigs) which represent divergent allelic variants.
 Each a-contig is associated with a homologous genomic region on an p-contig.

 FALCON-Unzip is a true diploid assembler.
 It takes the contigs from FALCON and phases the reads based on heterozygous SNPs identified in the initial assembly.
-It then produces a set of partially phased primary contigs and fully phased haplotigs which represent divergent haplotyes.
+It then produces a set of partially phased primary contigs and fully phased haplotigs which represent divergent haplotypes.

 # Usage